U2's songs written about Africa and its people

 Where the Streets Have No Name

-Bono did a cover of this song with Alicia Keys.
-It was originally recorded by Peter Gabriel and Kate Bush.
+A compelling cover by Bono and Alicia Keys, originally recorded by Peter Gabriel and Kate Bush.

 Soon lyrics by U2